Deadwood bonsai techniques: Sabamiki

 Sabamiki means "hollowed trunk" or "split trunk".
 It gives the visual effect of a lightning strike or other severe and deep trunk damage, which has been weathered over time.
 Sabamiki is done by stripping bark from the trunk, then drilling or carving out the exposed wood to produce a deep wound.
 The hollowed area may start and end part-way up the trunk, or it may start with a wide opening at the base of the tree which tapers to closure partway up the trunk.
 The wound must not completely interrupt the flow of nutrients in the tree, or the branches above it will die.
 When the shaping work is complete, the exposed wood is treated with a preservative.
+In rare cases the trunk may be split open, rather than hollowed out, in order to correct reverse taper.

 Tanuki

 A Tanuki-style tree at a bonsai show.

 In tanuki bonsai, a living tree is joined to an interesting piece of deadwood to create a composite in the driftwood style.
 The deadwood usually has the form of a weathered tree trunk, or at least its lower portion.
 To add living material to the deadwood, a groove or channel is first carved into it.
 The living tree (usually a young juniper, because of the species' vigor, flexibility, and ability to endure harsh shaping) is fixed within the channel using non-reactive nails or screws, wire wrappings, or clamps.
 Over time, the young tree grows into the deadwood channel, which disguises the fact that it is a separate entity.
 Once firmly in place, the nails, screws, or other affixing devices are removed, and the living tree is cultivated and shaped with typical bonsai techniques.

 Real driftwood-style bonsai are usually not grown from the common bonsai source materials, but instead are specimens taken from the wild, and are prized but very rare.
 The tanuki process makes it possible to generate a driftwood-style product from much more common materials.
 Whether that product can be considered a traditional bonsai is open to question, as implied by the Japanese name for this technique.
 In Japanese folklore, tanuki (狸), are shape-changing tricksters inspired by the Japanese raccoon dog.
 Tanuki bonsai are sometimes known by the term "Phoenix Grafts" in the West, and many bonsai growers outside Japan consider tanuki an acceptable bonsai technique.
 But this technique is not currently an accepted part of the Japanese bonsai tradition, and tanuki would not be displayed at a formal Japanese bonsai show.